Economic Problems of Bangladesh and Solutions

 Agricultural development

-The increase of food production will fill up food deficit problem and agricultural development will increase the standard of living of rural people.
+The increase of food production will fill up the food deficit problem and agricultural development will increase the standard of living of rural people.
 Agricultural production will increase by modern technology, use better fertilizer and hybrid seeds, expansion irrigation and food control.

 Capital Accumulation